wilkin547/docs.es-es/docs/framework/unmanaged-api/diagnostics/isymunmanagedreader-getnamespaces-method.md

 ## <a name="parameters"></a>Parámetros
  `cNameSpaces`
- [in] El tamaño de la matriz de espacios de nombres.
+ [in] The size of the namespaces array.

  `pcNameSpaces`
- [out] Un puntero a una variable que recibe la longitud de la lista de espacio de nombres.
+ [out] A pointer to a variable that receives the length of the namespace list.

  `namespaces`
- [out] Un puntero a una variable que recibe la lista de espacio de nombres.
+ [out] A pointer to a variable that receives the namespace list.

 ## <a name="return-value"></a>Valor devuelto
- S_OK si el método se realiza correctamente; en caso contrario, E_FAIL u otro código de error.
+ S_OK if the method succeeds; otherwise, E_FAIL or some other error code.

 ## <a name="requirements"></a>Requisitos
- **Encabezado**: CorSym.idl, CorSym.h
+ **Header:** CorSym.idl, CorSym.h

 ## <a name="see-also"></a>Vea también